NXT: New Year's Evil (2023): Aftermath

 On the following episode of NXT, Apollo Crews and Axiom defeated Carmelo Hayes and Trick Williams.
-Crews was later scheduled to face Hayes in a two out of three falls match at NXT Vengeance Day.
+The following week, Crews challenged Hayes to a two out of three falls match, which was scheduled for Vengeance Day.

 Also on NXT, Gallus (Mark Coffey and Wolfgang) defeated Josh Briggs and Brooks Jensen.
-Later that night, Pretty Deadly (Kit Wilson and Elton Prince) interrupted NXT Tag Team Champions The New Day (Kofi Kingston and Xavier Woods) as they spoke in the ring, followed by Gallus, and then a brawl started between the teams, which led to Pretty Deadly being added to the title match, turning it into a triple threat tag team match, and the match was scheduled for NXT Vengeance Day.
+Later that night, Pretty Deadly (Kit Wilson and Elton Prince) interrupted NXT Tag Team Champions The New Day (Kofi Kingston and Xavier Woods) as they spoke in the ring, followed by Gallus, and then a brawl started between the teams, which led to Pretty Deadly being added to the title match, turning it into a triple threat tag team match, and the match was scheduled for Vengeance Day.
 However, on the January 24 episode, The New Day announced a tag team invitational for the following week, where the winners would be added to the title match, turning it into a fatal four-way tag team match, which was won by Chase University (Andre Chase and Duke Hudson).

 Toxic Attraction (Gigi Dolin and Jacy Jayne) talked about how they won the battle royal before Lyra Valkyria interrupted.
 Dolin and Jayne then attacked Valkyria before NXT Women's Champion Roxanne Perez made the save.
 This led to a tag team match for that episode's main event where Perez and Valkyria defeated Dolin and Jayne after interference from Cora Jade, who went right after Valkyria.

 Alba Fyre and Sol Ruca also had their match on the following episode of NXT, where Ruca won after interference from Isla Dawn.
-The following week, Fyre and Ruca failed to win the NXT Women's Tag Team Championship due to a distraction from Dawn.
+The following week, after Fyre and Ruca failed to win the NXT Women's Tag Team Championship, Fyre walked backstage, where Dawn met her.
 On the January 31 episode, Fyre turned heel, siding with Dawn.

+On the January 24 episode of NXT, after The Creed Brothers (Brutus Creed and Julius Creed) won their match, they were confronted by Indus Sher (Jinder Mahal, Veer, and Sanga), leading to a match between the two teams for the following week, where Indus Sher (Sanga and Veer) were victorious.
+On the February 14 episode of NXT, Mahal challenged Bron Breakker for the NXT Championship, and the match was scheduled for the following week, where Breakker retained.
+A six-man tag team match pitting Breakker and The Creed Brothers against Indus Sher was then scheduled for NXT: Roadblock, which was won by Breakker and The Creed Brothers.